 - Restlessness and fidgeting

 - Anxiety or inability to relax

 To be diagnosed with ADHD, five or more symptoms must be present for six months or longer.

-How Can an ADHD Treatment Program Help?
+How Can ADHD Treatment Help?

 All ages are susceptible to ADHD, and managing it can be tricky.
 Luckily, tailored therapy programs provide people with the essential tools to control their symptoms.